On the interplay between prior weight and variance of the robustification component in Robust Mixture Prior Bayesian Dynamic Borrowing approach: Practical considerations

 In Section \ref{4.3} it has been proven that different pairs $(\omega, \sigma^2_{\text{rob}})$ may induce the same posterior weights distribution on the control response space.
 The latter is illustrated in Figure \ref{3d}.

 Figure \ref{3d} presents a three-dimensional representation with parameters $\omega$ and $n_0=\sigma^{-2}_{\text{rob}}$ on the horizontal axes and the observed control response $x_c$ on the vertical axis.
+The red curve embedded in the $(\omega, n_0)$ plane delineates the set of parameter pairs $(\omega, n_0)$ satisfying $\beta(\omega, n_0) = 5.83$, each representing a distinct RMP.
+Notice that this value has been specifically selected so to include the pair $\omega=0.5$, $n_0=1$, so that

+The figure was generated by varying the effective sample size of the robust component over the interval $(0.01, 1)$ with a step of $0.01$.
+For each value, the prior weight $\omega$ was determined to satisfy Equation~\ref{condition_beta_star}, and the posterior odds were computed for each pair $(\omega, n_0)$ using Equation~\ref{Odds update}.
+The posterior weights were then obtained using the formula $ \Omega = 1/(1+\Omega)$.
+The vertical colored lines in the figure depict the posterior weights $\tilde{\omega}$ as a function of $x_c$ for all RMPs considered along the red curve, the yellow color indicating a posterior weight of 1 (full borrowing) and the blue color indicating a posterior weight of 0 (no borrowing). \\

-The red curve embedded in the $(\omega, n_0)$ plane delineates the set of parameter pairs $(\omega, n_0)$ satisfying $\beta(\omega, n_0) = 0.171$, each representing a distinct RMP.
-The value $\beta^* = 0.171$ is selected to encompass the unit-information prior (UIP) at $\omega = 0.5$.
-The colored surface displays the posterior weights $\tilde{\omega}$ as a function of $x_c$ for all RMPs defined by the red curve.
-The vertical lines originating from each point on the red curve in the figure exhibit a consistent color gradient along the $x_c$ axis, thus indicating that the posterior weights $\tilde{\omega}$ - as a function of the control response $x_c$ - are solely determined by the choice of $\beta^{*}$.
-Consequently, all $(\omega, n_0)$ pairs yielding the same $\beta^{*}$ share an identical posterior weight profile.
+The vertical lines originating from each point on the red curve exhibit a continuous color gradient along the $x_c$ axis, indicating that the posterior weights $\tilde{\omega}$, as a function of the control response $x_c$, depend solely on the chosen value of $\beta^{*}$.
+Consequently, all pairs $(\omega, n_0)$ yielding the same $\beta^{*}$ correspond to identical posterior weight profiles. \\

 These observations suggest that Lindley's paradox is effectively mitigated by a joint selection of $\omega$ and $\sigma^2_{\text{rob}}$.
 Specifically, the posterior weight profile characteristic of any RMP with a weakly informative robustification component (e.g, UIP) can be replicated using robustification components with arbitrarily large variance.
 Further visualizations of posterior weights under varying $\beta^{*}$ values are provided in the supplementary materials.